hilton/hilton.github.com/blog/_posts/2022-12-20-api-docs-backwards.md

 Backwards API documentation treats examples as the optional content, while prioritising detailed information, such as required authorisation headers.
 The OpenAPI specification enables this, and renderers like Redoc further encourage it by producing reasonable-looking output when you omit the examples, but not the other way around.

-In this case I blame Redoc, but not OpenAPI, which is a _specification_ language, not a documentation or explanation language.
+In this case I blame Redoc, but not OpenAPI - a _specification_ language, not a documentation or explanation language.
-In practice, don’t expect to be able to generate an explanation from a specification.
+In practice, don’t expect to generate a good explanation from a specification.

 {:#backwards}
 ## Why API docs go the wrong way